 Now that you have mastered the art of watching your most important visitors and assessed the performance of your pages with Heatmaps, it’s time to take one step further and start tracking your most important user actions (a.k.a. events).
-These are pretty much any relevant specific actions you want to track, from opening a certain page to clicking on a specific button or entering a specific search term.
+These are any actions you want to track.
+Some examples are:

 In this lesson, you’ll learn how to set up events and how to work with the statistics from your events.